1942 Wheat Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1942 CAM Wheat Penny Value

-The 1942 CAM proof penny features frosted Lincoln portrait and wheat stalks contrasting against deeply mirrored background fields, creating the sought-after cameo visual effect.
+The 1942 CAM (Cameo) Proof penny features a frosted Lincoln portrait and wheat stalks contrasting against deeply mirrored background fields, creating the highly sought-after “cameo” visual effect.
+CAM — short for “Cameo” — is a designation assigned by grading services like PCGS and NGC to proof coins that display strong contrast between frosted raised devices and reflective fields.

-Because this effect depended on fresh dies, only the first 50 to 100 strikes achieved the extreme contrast necessary for a cameo designation, with later pieces gradually losing the frosted detail.
-As a result, 1942 CAM proofs are significantly scarcer than standard proofs.
+Because the cameo effect depended on fresh dies, only the first 50 to 100 strikes achieved the extreme contrast required for this designation, with later pieces gradually losing the frosted detail.
+As a result, 1942 CAM Proofs are significantly scarcer than standard proofs from the same year.

-This rarity makes authentication especially important.
-Careful examination of contrast between the raised devices and the reflective fields is essential, since genuine cameos display consistent frosting, while natural toning on regular proofs can sometimes create a misleading resemblance.
+Authentication is especially important with cameo designations.
+Genuine cameos display consistent frosting, while natural toning on regular proofs can sometimes create a misleading resemblance.

 1942 CAM Wheat Penny Price/Grade Chart